comp110-lytle/comp110/site/cqs/list-unit-tests.md

 (For this assignment, you'll have to submit your entire cq03 folder!)

 Then, drag and drop that .zip file into Gradescope!

+## Common Issues

+If you're running into issues, check out these common problems:

+* Check your file names.
+Make sure your test file ends in `_test.py` and not something like `_tests.py`
+* Check your import statements in `max_test.py`
+* Make sure you run your unit tests on your computer and you *pass* all tests!
+If you're writing tests that don't pass, they will not be recognized.
+* Make sure your are either using the test tube button, the little "play" buttons that show up in the test file, or `python -m pytest CQs/cq03/max_test.py` to run the unit tests. **YOU SHOULD NOT BE USING THE PLAY BUTTON IN THE UPPER RIGHT CORNER.**
+* Make sure to *save* your file before running pytest!